joolstorrentecalo/grafana-dashboards/README.md

 ### Curated Omnibus dashboards

 The dashboards residing in `omnibus/` are curated dashboards used to monitor Omnibus installs.
-You can only install these via the `Import` button in the Grafana Web interface.
+These dashbaords assume a datasource named `GitLab Omnibus`.
+They can be imported via the `Import` button, or via provisioning APIs.

 ### GitLab.com dashboards